 - Flowers or potted plant with a note: "Please don't eat the flowers."

 - Goody bag with fruit, chocolates and staff photo

 - Chair massage

-Make a tribute gift contribution to the Academy of Nutrition and Dietetics Foundation in the name of an RD.
+Make a tribute gift contribution to the Academy of Nutrition and Dietetics Foundation in the name of an RDN.
 Your friend, colleague or loved one's family will be notified of your thoughtfulness through a personalized acknowledgement card.

 Local TV stations look for nutrition news.
-Let them know in early February that "Registered Dietitian Day" is approaching.
+Let them know in early February that "Registered Dietitian Nutritionist Day" is approaching.